 The LED connections for JLAN2 are on pins 9 and 10 of JF1.
 Attach an LED cable to display network activity.
-See p.
-5-4 and the table on the right for pin definitions.
+See the table on the right for pin definitions.

 NIC2 LED Pin Definitions (JF1)

 Pin# Definition

 9 Vcc

 10 Ground